Czech Republic in the Eurovision Song Contest 2009: Background

-The Czech national broadcaster, Česká televize (ČT), broadcasts the event within Czech Republic and organises the selection process for the nation's entry.
-The broadcaster has used national finals to select the Czech Eurovision entry on both occasions. ČT confirmed their intentions to participate at the 2009 Eurovision Song Contest in July 2008.
+The Czech national broadcaster, Czech Television, broadcasts the event within Czech Republic and organises the selection process for the nation's entry.
+The broadcaster has used national finals to select the Czech Eurovision entry on both occasions.
+Czech Television confirmed their intentions to participate at the 2009 Eurovision Song Contest in July 2008.
 The broadcaster later confirmed in January 2009 that the Czech artist for the 2009 contest would be selected internally, while the song would be selected through a national final.

 Before Eurovision

 Eurosong 2009

-The Czech artist for the Eurovision Song Contest 2009 was selected internally by ČT.
+The Czech artist for the Eurovision Song Contest 2009 was selected internally by Czech Television.
 On 30 January 2009, the broadcaster announced that the group Gipsy.cz would represent the Czech Republic in Moscow.
 Gipsy.cz previously attempted to represent the Czech Republic at the Eurovision Song Contest by competing in the national finals in 2007 and 2008, both placing in the top three with the songs "Muloland" and "Benga Beating", respectively.
-In addition to the announcement of Gipsy.cz as the Czech representative, ČT announced that the national final Eurosong 2009 would be organised in order to select their song.
+Apart from the announcement of Gipsy.cz as the Czech representative, Czech Television announced that the national final Eurosong 2009 would be organised in order to select their song.

-Two songs titled "Aven Romale" and "Do You Wanna", both of then which were written by Gipsy.cz member Radoslav Banga, were submitted by the group and announced during a press conference on 16 February 2009.
-The two songs were presented to the public via the release of their official music videos, both directed by Cosmoboy, during the ČT2 programme Noc s Andělem on 28 February 2009 and the public was able to vote for their favourite song via SMS between 1 and 14 March 2009.
+Two songs written by Gipsy.cz member Radoslav Banga, titled "Aven Romale" and "Do You Wanna", were submitted by the group and announced during a press conference that took place on 16 February 2009 at the Hybernia Palace in Prague.
+The two songs were presented via the release of their official music videos, both directed by Cosmoboy, during the ČT2 programme Noc s Andělem, hosted by Pavel Anděl, on 28 February 2009 and the public was able to vote for their favourite song via SMS between 1 and 14 March 2009.
 The winning song, "Aven Romale", was announced on 14 March 2009 during Noc s Andělem.
 "Aven Romale" was the first song to have featured lyrics in the Romani language at the Eurovision Song Contest.